 In its permanent form, Tinc Set will be equal parts takeout counter, grocery store, wine bar, and neighbourhood restaurant: A place you could go for a glass of wine and some tapas after a day’s work, grab a low-key dinner, or pick up some fresh bread and eggs.
 “We really want there to be room for spontaneity, and since Alma is quite small, it’s also going to be nice to be able to move people from side to side when there is any overflow.”

-That fluidity will spill into the kitchen, where an opening between the two spaces will allow Lopez Luna to preside over the back-of-house choreography of both of his restaurants at the same time.
-And as with Alma, the dishes at Tinc Set will be largely inspired by the Catalan wines that it will serve.
-“I import wines from the region, and as a result, my husband, who’s originally from Mexico, has spent a lot of time traveling there with me over the last few years, working with the winemakers, and cooking with their creations.”
+That fluidity will spill into the kitchen, where an opening between the two spaces will allow Lopez Luna to preside over the back-of-house choreography of both of his restaurants simultaneously.
+And as with Alma, the dishes at Tinc Set will be primarily inspired by the Catalan wines it will serve.
+“I import wines from the region, and as a result, my husband, who’s originally from Mexico, has spent a lot of time travelling there with me over the last few years, working with the winemakers, and cooking with their creations.”

 The headliner dish — the Tinc Set chicken — is, after all, Lopez Luna’s culinary reimagining of La Bufarrella, a white wine from the Penedés region, made of Xarello grapes, which grow from vines interlaced with wild fennel and rosemary and surrounded by orange trees.
 “Juan really wanted to bring those aromatics to the chicken.
 Given how closely we work with the wines, but also the people who create them, it felt fitting,” Brennan says.
-With travel still largely at a standstill, neither the producer of La Bufarrella nor the winemaker who agreed to lend the name of one of its wines to the project last January have had the chance to taste that which they’ve been so integral in inspiring.
-Montrealers, meanwhile, have been enjoying Tinc Set, in abridged form, since spring, but come this January, they’ll get to see how wine, rotisserie, tapas, and more, all come together in a standalone space.
+With travel still largely at a standstill, neither the producer of La Bufarrella nor the winemaker who agreed to lend the name of one of its wines to the project last January has had the chance to taste that which they’ve been so integral in inspiring.
+Meanwhile, Montrealers have been enjoying Tinc Set in abridged form since spring, but come this January, they’ll get to see how wine, rotisserie, tapas, and more all come together in a standalone space.

 Tinc Set is slated to open at 1233 Avenue de Lajoie in early January.